adRise/update-pr-branch/README.md

 # PR Auto Updater Action

-This Github action is designed to work with the Github `auto-merge` feature.
+This GitHub action is designed to work with the GitHub `auto-merge` feature.
 The action will try to update the branch of the newest open PR that matches the below conditions

 - The PR has the auto-merge option enabled